1) Find a Location

 - If you want customers to be able to watch a barista make their drink, align the espresso machine so its side faces the customer.
 This will give them a full view of your skillful staff at work.

-- If you bought a truly beautiful machine and want to show it off, position the front facing the customer.
+- If you bought a truly beautiful machine and want to show it off, position the front-facing the customers.
 Be aware, though, that this placement can decrease your baristas’ ability to engage with customers.

 - Counter Space: How you use the counter space in your shop often impacts the efficiency of your daily operations.
 Be sure to allocate room for the following items when planning your counter space: